nyorem/cghs/README.md

 # TODO

-* generalize selection for selecting anything: intersection line / circle
+* generalize selection for selecting anything
 * change selection to select objects for fixed type (can be changed with a key)

 * triangulation: polygon (ear) + point set (via convex hull)